Payroll Practices and Procedures Checklist

 FUTA Credit Reduction

 In 2020, many states borrowed heavily from the US Department of Labor to pay unemployment benefits during the COVID-19 economic downturn.
-However, California and New York did not pay back their loans as required by November 10, 2024.
-Therefore, employers located in these states will have higher payroll costs, as their full 5.4% Federal Unemployment Tax Act (FUTA) credit will be reduced by 0.9% for 2024.
-The additional tax is due with the 2024 Form 940, which must be filed and paid by January 31, 2025 (or February 10, 2025, for employers that have deposited all FUTA taxes on time throughout the year).
+However, California did not pay back its loan as required by November 10, 2025.
+Therefore, employers located in California will have higher payroll costs, as their full 5.4% Federal Unemployment Tax Act (FUTA) credit will be reduced by 1.2% for 2025.
+The additional tax is due with the 2025 Form 940, which must be filed and paid by February 2, 2026 (or February 10, 2026, for employers that have deposited all FUTA taxes on time throughout the year).

 Employee Retention Credit